 Your first step is to STOP reinforcing the barking.
 No more putting the lead on the dog when he barks for a walk.And no more opening the door when he barks to go out in the garden.
 Let him out when he is quiet and do it often enough to cover his bathroom requirements!
 No more putting your dog’s dinner on the floor while he is yapping at you.
 And don’t give him that cushion off the sofa to stop him barking in your face.
 All the rewards have to STOP.

 Important: To begin with this may cause even MORE barking

 That’s right.
 Your dog is going to be pretty disappointed that his usual method for getting what he wants isn’t working any more.
 He is going to try even harder to begin with.
 Bark, bark, BARK…!
 But you are not going to give in are you?
 I thought not.

 Now, get ready with a marker – basically it’s a way of letting your dog know when he got something right.
 You can use a snappy version of the word YES as your marker.

 And alway follow your marker with a reward.
 The reward can often take the form of giving the dog the thing you think he wants (like letting him out through the dog for example), if that is possible.

 Why do I need a marker?

 Or it can simply be some food.
 If you are going to use much food you need to clip a treat back to your belt or keep handy pots of treats around the house.

+The reason you need a marker as well as the reward is because to begin with, your dog may not be quiet for very long.
 If you don’t mark the exact point at which the noise stops, he may have trouble figuring out exactly what it is you want him to do.